The Army Just Tested Its New Supergun

 Brig.
 Gen. John Rafferty Jr., who directs the Long Range Precision Fires Cross Functional Team at Army Futures Command, said that the cannon promises a new way to attack targets that lie some 20 to 60 kilometers away.
 It “allows commanders to attack differently, provides them a weapon system other than helicopters and armed drones to go after targets that are deeper on the battlefield,” he said.

-The Army has ordered 18 XM1299s from BAE Systems, and aims to send them to a battalion in 2023.
+The Army has ordered 18 XM1299s and aims to send them to a battalion in 2023.
+BAE will serve as the integrator.

 “That will give us the opportunity to test the platform in the hands of an operational unit and evaluate the operational concept for support fires at the division level,” said Rafferty.
 “We’ve proven the capability; we’ve proven the range.”